LEAP program eligibility

 LEAP is a federally funded program that helps eligible hard working Colorado families, seniors and individuals pay a portion of their winter home heating costs.
-Our goal is to help bring warmth, comfort and safety to your home and family by assisting with heating costs during the all-too-often harsh Coloradan winters.
+Our goal is to help bring warmth, comfort and safety to your home and family by assisting with heating costs.
+Below, find information about eligibility.

-If your income is up to 165% of the federal poverty index, you may qualify for heating assistance this winter through LEAP.
+If your income is up to 60% of the state median income level, you may qualify for heating assistance this winter through LEAP.

 The amount of the energy assistance benefit varies depending on a variety of factors, including the primary heating fuel costs and income.
 The program does not provide financial assistance for any type of temporary or portable heating.
 In most cases the energy assistance benefit is paid directly to the household energy supplier.